George Santos has been expelled from Congress. What happens next?

 - Related story: Hermès, Botox and an Atlantic City trip: How Rep. George Santos allegedly spent some of his campaign funds

 The special election has to happen within 70 days.
-There will be no primary - Democrat and Republicans will each pick a candidate.
+There will be no primary.

-That means the 3rd Congressional District seat will remain vacant for at least two months.
+That means the 3rd Congressional District seat will remain vacant for at least two months because the governor has no power to appoint somebody to a Congressional seat.

 So who might run to replace Santos?

-House Minority Leader Hakeem Jeffries thinks former Rep. Tom Suozzi, CBS New York's Marcia Kramer reported.
+House Minority Leader Hakeem Jeffries is pushing for former Rep. Tom Suozzi, CBS New York's Marcia Kramer reported, because he was a member of Congress and Democrats believe Suozzi's name recognition will help him in a head-to-head race.

 "He has been reticent, but it could be that they could impose on him to run in a special election, and then in a general election there would be a lot of other people," Kramer said.